magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/using-template-resolver/index.md

 {% endraw %}

 This template uses the previously defined template partials to create a complete HTML response.
-The body contains the "Hello World!" message and sets the page title to a `title` variable.
+The body contains the "Hello World!" message and sets the page title to a `title` variable, which is available through the template context.

 ## Add TemplateResolver

-Modify the `helloWorld` object in the `spec.yml` file and replace the simple text response to an actual HTML page:
+Modify the `helloWorld` object in the `spec.yml` file and replace the simple text response to an actual HTML page.

 ```diff
 helloWorld: